Firestorm108/Forge/journal.md

 <h1>Summary</h1>
-A rigid, reliable PCB router that can mill copper clad.
-Its 775 spindle motor serves this function well, however it can also perform other tasks such as cutting softer materials and engraving metals if necessary.
+A rigid, reliable miniature CNC mill that can work with many types of materials such as copper-clad FR4, wood, aluminum, brass, and copper.
+It has robust features such as NEMA 23 steppers, a 500W BLDC spindle, 20mm thick fixture plate, ballscrews and linear rails.

+# Side Note: Initially this was going to be ONLY a PCB Router, however midway I wanted to expand its functions

 <h1>June 21</h1>
 The first day!
 I researched extensively about CNC routers and mills, as well as their functions because a CNC router is the basis for a PCB router.
 Turns out there are a lot of parts to a CNC router.
 First, I decided whether to use a moving gantry or a moving bed.
 In this case, I opted for the moving bed due to its higher rigidity.
 And so, I got to work researching the basic parts such as the 24V power supply, the brushless fan for cooling, the SKR mini v3 board, a Genmitsu 775 spindle motor, and the 2004s1 stepper motors.
 I was thinking of adding a screen or a small control panel later on after the minimal viable product was complete.
 Other hardware parts included the linear rails, lead screws, extrusions, filament type, bed type, and thumbscrews.
 I decided to go with a 200mmx200mm bed size as that would be plenty for PCBs and it would also stay quite compact.